MrValdez/Roshambo/README.md

  - **Python 3.x**.
 We used Python 3.3 32-bit.
  - **matplotlib** and **numpy**.
 Used by *charts.py* to generate the charts.

+#AI dependencies
+ - **pykov**.
+Used by the Yomi Layer Selector subroutine.
+Github repository can be found [here](https://github.com/riccardoscalco/Pykov).

 #Supplied prerequisites

 *python3.dll* and *libpython.a* are binary prerequisites and are supplied in this repository.